ndri/quickdrawbattle/README.md

 QuickDrawBattle
 ---------------
 Choose the better drawing to find out the best drawings in the QuickDraw dataset.
+It is running at https://andri.io/quickdrawbattle/.

 Made with:
 * Python 3.7